The quartic Blochnium: an anharmonic quasicharge superconducting qubit

 where $E_C=e^2/(2C_B)$ is the effective charging energy in terms of the effective capacitance $C_B$ associated to the additional junction.
 The full Josephson potential is shown in Fig.~\ref{Fig1}(c) for an effective inductive energy $E^{(4)}_{Jc}=8\times 10^{-6}~{\rm GHz}$, obtained for a choice of parameter $E_{Jc}=100~{\rm GHz}$, $M=8$, and $N=40$, and $E_J=4.7~{\rm GHz}$.

-The Blochnium regime is achieved when the Hamiltonian Eq.~(\ref{HamiltoaniQBphi}) is equivalent to its effective dual in the quasicharge basis.
+The Blochnium regime is achieved when $E^{(4)}_L\ll E_C,E_J$ and $E_C\sim E_J$, in which case by neglecting the inductive term we obtain solutions of the Schr\"odinger equation in the form of Bloch waves, that represent quasicharge states.
+We then consider the action of the inductive term in generating a long wavelength modulation of the weight of these quasicharge states, in an envelope function approximation.
 The latter is achieved by writing the wave function as

 where $\psi_{q,0}(\varphi)=e^{iq\varphi}u_{0q}(\varphi)$ is a Bloch function satisfying $(-4E_C\partial^2_\varphi-E_J\cos(\varphi))\psi_{q,0}(\varphi)=\epsilon_0(q)\psi_{q,0}(\varphi)$.
-For the lowest band we can approximate $\epsilon_0(q)=-\lambda_0\cos(2\pi q)$, with $\lambda_0=\frac{8}{\sqrt{\pi}}(8E_J^3E_C)^{1/4}e^{-\sqrt{8E_J/E_C}}$ the bandwidth of the Transmon charge dispersion.
-Neglecting the coupling between the $s=0$ band and the $s>0$\cite{koch2009charging, blount1962formalism} bands, the weight $v_{\alpha,0}(q)$ satisfies the equation
+For the lowest band we can approximate $\epsilon_0(q)=-\lambda_0\cos(2\pi q)/2$, with $\lambda_0=\frac{8}{\sqrt{\pi}}(8E_J^3E_C)^{1/4}e^{-\sqrt{8E_J/E_C}}$ the bandwidth of the transmon charge dispersion.
+Neglecting the coupling between the $s=0$ band and the $s>0$ \cite{koch2009charging} bands, the weight $v_{l,0}(q)$ satisfies the equation

-We clearly see that the effective Hamiltonian for the weights $v_{\alpha,0}(q)$ is dual to the Transmon Hamiltonian and features a quartic derivative rather than a second one.
+We clearly see that the effective Hamiltonian for the weights $v_{l,0}(q)$ is dual to the transmon Hamiltonian and features a quartic derivative rather than a second one.

 An analytic approximation of the spectrum can be obtained in the spirit of the quantum quartic oscillator previously outlined.
-We expand the cosine potential at small momentum and assume harmonic oscillator wave function with a spread in momentum $\sigma$ to be determined by energy minimization.
-If the spread of the wavefunction $\xi$ in phase space is expected to be enhanced by the quartic potential, the spread $\sigma$ in quasicharge is expected to shrink, and indeed we find
+We expand the cosine potential at small momentum and assume harmonic oscillator wave functions with a spread in quasicharge $\sigma$ to be determined by energy minimization.
+If the spread $\xi$ in phase is enhanced by the quartic potential, the spread $\sigma$ in quasicharge is expected to shrink, and indeed we find

 We can then use the value of $\sigma$ to estimate the energy difference between the ground state and the first excited state, obtaining

 Assuming $E_C\simeq E_J$, that is the relevant working regime for the Blochnium, we have $\lambda_0\simeq E_C,E_J$ (reasonable values are $E_C,E_J\simeq 1\div 10 ~ {\rm GHz}$).
 The relevant working regime to have a transition frequency in the GHz spectrum is provided by the choice $E_{Jc}\simeq 100 \lambda_0$, that is compatible with a choice of $N,M\simeq 10$, and $\alpha=1/M$.